Engineering nonlinear boson-boson interactions using mediating spin systems: Conclusions

 \acknowledgements

-This work is supported by the H2020-FETOPEN-2018-2020 project TEQ (grant No. 766900), the Horizon Europe EIC Pathfinder project QuCoM (Grant Agreement No.\,101046973), the Royal Society Wolfson Research Fellowship (RSWF$\backslash$R3$\backslash$183013), the Royal Society International Exchanges Programme (IEC$\backslash$R2$\backslash$192220), the Leverhulme Trust Research Project Grant (grant No. RGP-2018-266), the UK EPSRC (grant EP/T028424/1), and the Department for the Economy Northern Ireland under the US-Ireland R\&D Partnership Programme.
+This work is supported by the H2020-FETOPEN-2018-2020 project TEQ (grant No. 766900), the Horizon Europe EIC Pathfinder project QuCoM (Grant Agreement No.\,101046973), the Royal Society Wolfson Research Fellowship (RSWF$\backslash$R3$\backslash$183013), the Royal Society International Exchanges Programme (IEC$\backslash$R2$\backslash$192220), the Leverhulme Trust Research Project Grant (grant No. RGP-2018-266), the UK EPSRC (grant EP/T028424/1), the Department for the Economy Northern Ireland under the US-Ireland R\&D Partnership Programme, and by the Ram{\'o}n y Cajal (RYC2023-044095-I) research fellowship.